 - Minor Tactics Urban

-This has been and is the most grueling course of the Army.
-Historically less than 6% of recruits that start on selection fail to reach the end of the Initial cycle.
+This is the most grueling course in the SANDF.
+Historically less than 6% of recruits that start on selection, successfully reaches the end of the Initial Cycle.